statico/friend-rescue/README.md

 * [Play on Facebook](http://apps.facebook.com/friendrescue/)
 * [Play non-Facebook debug version](http://x.langworth.com/friendrescue-nonfb/)

+My sincere apologies for the lack of documentation.
+I blasted this project out in two months.
+I was so sick of working on it afterwards that I never wanted to touch it again.
+Hopefully, however, you'll find some use for it.

 ActionScript source code and assets are copyright 2010 Ian Langworth.

 Most of the graphics were derived from the [Sinistar clone graphics](http://www.lostgarden.com/2005/03/download-complete-set-of-sweet-8-bit.html) package